clarkfitzg/makeParallel/inst/pems/notes.md

 I would like to dispatch on the characteristics of the platform.
 This suggests that I have classes for all the different platforms I want to use.
 This will also be useful later for generating code.

+I wonder if we could get the S4 to pass a default argument without dispatching on it.
+It seems like I tried this before.